 Who is Teresa the Traveler?

 Teresa the Traveler specializes in getting people excited about travel, through her YouTube videos, adventure photography and travel writing.
-Her YouTube videos receive 2000 views a day and are embedded in travel websites all over the world.
-She also writes travel columns for a number of newspapers and magazines.
+Her YouTube videos receive 2000 views a day and are embedded in travel websites all over the world and she has written travel columns for a number of newspapers and magazines.
 Teresa the Traveler has back-packed across Europe, Egypt, the Middle East, and Central and South America.
 She has also worked as a civilian electrician for the Canadian and American Militaries in Bosnia and Afghanistan.
-Her love for adventure has taken her all over the world and given her some of the most unique experiences including: Hiding in a bunker during a missile attack, riding a camel up Mount Sinai, getting attacked by a crazy lady in a Paris peepshow booth, riding a broken mountain bike down the side of a volcano, having a dance party on a train in Peru with a bunch of egg farmers from France, and moonwalking across the Bolivian Salt Flats.
+Her love for adventure has taken her all over the world and given her some of the most unique experiences including: Hiding in a bunker during a missile attack, riding a camel up Mount Sinai, boarding the side of a volcano, repelling down Victoria Falls and moonwalking across the Bolivian Salt Flats.

 Teresa the Traveler's Travel Tips